7innovations/FixU-Mobile-Development/README.md

 - **Depression Detection System**
   - Users can select their status as "Professional" or "Student."
   - Custom questions are presented based on the chosen status.
-  - Responses are collected through various input formats (radio buttons, text fields, etc.).
+  - Responses are collected through various input formats (radio buttons, text fields, etc).
   - Data is processed using a machine learning model hosted on the cloud.
   - Personalized diagnostic results are generated based on the user’s inputs.